Dorothy Martin Simon: Early life and education

-In 1956, Simon took a position at AVCO corporation, an aviation conglomerate in New England.
+Simon took a position at Avco Corporation, an aviation conglomerate in New England.
 There, she applied her previous experience with polymer construction and physical chemistry to develop the technology for early aerospace heat shields, which were critical to NASA’s crewed spacecraft endeavors.
 This technology would go on to be used most notably during NASA’s Apollo program, and later was applied to ballistic missiles at the height of the Cold War.

+Her success led to her appointment as Director of Corporate Research in 1962, where she directed advanced research in six AVCO divisions: Aerospace Structures (Nashville, Tennessee); Lycoming (Stratford, Conn.)
+Electronics (Cincinnati, Ohio); Ordance (Richmond, Indiana); AVCO-Tulsa; and Research and Advanced Development (Wilmington, Mass.)

-Simon remained at AVCO for 30 years, during which she held the titles of vice president and director of research at the company, becoming the company’s first female corporate officer.
+In 1964 she was promoted to Vice-President of these six groups, becoming the company's first female corporate officer.

+In 1965 she was appointed Director of Economic Systems Corporation, an Avco subsidiary that operated the largest girls' Job Corps Training Center at Poland Springs, Maine.

+1n 1983, Dr. Dorothy Simon testified before the Senate Subcommittee on Science, Technology, and Space, stating that fire-related costs of building construction in the United States could be reduced by 40 percent through the use of modern fire technology.